-Insurance coverage for the Library is provided and managed by [insert details about that policy here].
-The insurance provider requires an up-to-date inventory of all collections.
+Insurance coverage for the Library is provided and managed by finsert details about that policy heel-R&R Insurance, provided through the Village of Mukwonago The insurance provider requires an up-to-date inventory of all collections.

 The Library takes responsibility for the safety of its visitors and personnel.
 The Library will do the following: